jacquicomstock/EXPORTS_NA_MSC/README.md

 conda activate base
 ```

 Now you should have conda installed and activated on your system.
-Conda is called a 'package manager', it does handle all the annoying parts of installing a bioinformatics tool on your machine for you, so you don't have to worry about all of PhyloAssigners dependencies and having to make sure that they have been installed with the correct version and path, etc.
+Conda is called a 'package manager', it does handle all the annoying parts of installing a bioinformatics tool on your machine for you.

 ### 2) Installing R and dada2 on the cluster
 An updated R version (>=4.0) is available through the conda-forge channel, so first add the channel.